Maui County Council, Boy Scouts Of America

 About This Website: Technical Details

-The Short Version: This site uses the thttpd webserver to deliever content from a small number of static HTML files and Perl CGIs.
+The Short Version: This site uses the Apache webserver to deliever content from a small number of static HTML files, and a mix of Perl and PHP CGIs.
 The CGIs are used to deliver a calendar, news, and a photo gallery.
-The photo gallery CGI depends on ImageMagick for photoresizing and rotation.
+The photo gallery CGI uses MySQL 5 to store the data.
 The static pages and CGI HTML templates share a couple of cascading style sheets (CSS) to maintain a consistent format.
 The pages, templates, and CSS were all created using plain text editors such as vi and BBEdit.
-The site is hosted on an older Macintosh G4(1) running OS X 10.4, situated on a 3MB/768K DSL connection.
+The site is hosted on a 2009 vintage Mac Mini(1) running OS X 10.6, situated on a 8/1.4MB DSL connection.

-The Long Version: This website is mostly comprised of static pages written by our Scouts to fulfill a requirement of the Communications Merit Badge in 2006.
-It is served using thttpd, a fast web server that works well even on very slow host computers.
-In 2007, the site was redesigned using cascading style sheets (CSS).
+The Long Version: This website is mostly comprised of static pages written by our Scouts to fulfill a requirement of the Communications Merit Badge in 2004.
+It is served using Apache, a full featured web server that comes built into OS X. In 2007, the site was redesigned using cascading style sheets (CSS).
 This made the format of the static pages a bit easier to maintain and update.
 The use of CSS also enabled us to add a menu navigation feature without the need for JavaScript(2).
 A template page was created, which included the headers, menu code, and footers.
-This allowed the legacy Scout-created content to be cut and pasted into a new site design, and provided a starting point for any new pages we wanted to create, such as this one.
+This allowed the legacy Scout-created content to be cut and pasted into a new site design, and provided a starting point for any new pages we wanted to create, such as this one(2).

 We initially posted the Troop's email address on the site, with the result that it soon ended up on many a spammer's address list.
 We replaced it with a web form and the nms form mail CGI(4).
 This allowed us to hide the Troop's current email address.